Welcome to the Lake Placid Region!

 The Adirondack Park is a natural wilderness unlike any other.
 Created in 1892 by the State of New York, the park is a constitutionally protected Forever Wild area and spans six million acres.
 Covering 1/5 of New York, it is the largest publicly protected area in the contiguous United States—and exploring it is no small task.

-The Lake Placid Region is in the northern Adirondacks and extends from the coast of Lake Champlain where American Revolution battles were waged, to Schroon Lake where a pristine wilderness hugs the lakeside village, to the world-class fly fishing in the Ausable River of the Whiteface Region, to the highest peaks of New York and the historic Adirondack destinations of Keene, Lake Placid and Saranac Lake.
+The Lake Placid Region is in the northern Adirondacks and extends from the coast of Lake Champlain where American Revolution battles were waged, to Schroon Lake where a pristine wilderness hugs the lakeside village, to awesome biking and world-class fly fishing in the Ausable River of the Whiteface Region, to the highest peaks of New York and the historic Adirondack destinations of Keene, Lake Placid and Saranac Lake.

 The Adirondacks boast over 3,000 lakes and ponds and more than 30,000 miles of streams feeding 6,000 miles of rivers.
 Experience the intensity of the rivers on a whitewater rafting adventure or paddle our peaceful lakes and rivers and spot rare Adirondack birds and other wildlife.
 Discover it all from the Adirondack Scenic Railroad, with trains departing right here in Lake Placid!